richidubey/originalmscopy/ReadMe.txt

 ========================================================================
-       Windows CE APPLICATION : MSCopy
+       Windows CE APPLICATION : MSCopyThumb
 ========================================================================

-AppWizard has created this MSCopy application for you.
+AppWizard has created this MSCopyThumb application for you.

-This file contains a summary of what you will find in each of the files that make up your MSCopy application.
+This file contains a summary of what you will find in each of the files that make up your MSCopyThumb application.

-MSCopy.cpp
+MSCopyThumb.cpp
     This is the main application source file.

-MSCopy.vcp
+MSCopyThumb.vcp
     This file (the project file) contains information at the project level and is used to build a single project or subproject.
 Other users can share the project (.vcp) file, but they should export the makefiles locally.